Learning to Advect: A Neural Semi-Lagrangian Architecture for Weather Forecasting: Training Details

 \subsection{Training objective}

-Training is performed by minimizing a \emph{reversed Huber} (also known as BerHu) loss, which combines linear behavior for small errors with quadratic behavior for large errors.
+Training is performed by minimizing a \emph{reversed Huber} loss, which combines linear behavior for small errors with quadratic behavior for large errors.
 Given a prediction $\hat{y}$ and a reference value $y$, and a scale parameter $\delta>0$, the loss is defined as

-In contrast to the classical Huber loss \cite{huber1992robust}, which is quadratic near the origin and linear for large errors, the reversed Huber loss enforces linear behavior for small residuals while penalizing large errors quadratically.
+In contrast to the classical Huber loss \citep{huber1992robust}, which is quadratic near the origin and linear for large errors, the reversed Huber loss enforces linear behavior for small residuals while penalizing large errors quadratically.
 The construction satisfies the following requirements \begin{enumerate} \item[(i)] linear growth for small errors, \item[(ii)] quadratic growth for large errors, \item[(iii)] continuity at the transition point $|y-\hat{y}|=\delta$. \end{enumerate}

 The reversed Huber loss is non-negative, convex, and satisfies $L_\delta(y,y)=0$.
 Its gradient with respect to the prediction $\hat{y}$ is given by

 The gradient is discontinuous at $|y-\hat{y}|=\delta$, which may hinder numerical optimization.